Artificial Grass Cost

 Quality of the final appearance factors into the final cost of an artificial lawn greatly.
 For a medium garden (70m²) with a full lawn completed, if basic quality non-realistic grass is used, costs will begin at around £800 - £900.
 However, for the same property, yet with premium quality grass with a realistic finish (such as Amalfi grass at £25.99 per m²), it would increase the price to around £2,000.

-Another cost to account for is the disposal of waste after completing of the installation.
+Another cost to account for is the disposal of waste after completing the installation.
 Waste disposal will usually consist of simply hiring a skip.
-A skip is a large metal container used like a bin, for the disposal of building waste.
+A skip is a large metal container used as a bin for the disposal of building waste.
 Skip hire begins at around £150 for a single skip hired for a week.
-Included in the price of the hire, is usually the cost of collection and disposal of the waste.
+Included in the price of the hire is usually the cost of collection and disposal of the waste.

 Finally, if your property has a garden in an extremely poor state or wildly overgrown, it will need to be cleared before the new lawn can be laid.
-This will create the demand to hire a landscape gardener at a considerable cost.
+This will create a demand for landscape gardeners at a considerable cost.

-If, however a profession is required this will often cost around £150 per day and depending on the level of work and size of garden can take up to three days to complete.
+If, however, a profession is required, this will often cost around £150 per day and, depending on the level of work and size of the garden, can take up to three days to complete.

 What's Involved in Laying Artificial Grass?

-• Once the area has been prepared and is ready, it is time to actually lay the grass down.
-First you should carefully measure the area to be covered, then (if not done already) purchase the correct size of grass needed to cover the chosen area.
+Once the area has been prepared and is ready, it is time to actually lay the grass down.
+First, you should carefully measure the area to be covered, then (if you have not done so already) purchase the correct size of grass needed to cover the chosen area.

 You will now need to join the edges of the rolls together.
-For this task it is common practise to use turf joining tape (or if attaching to a hard surface "two-part adhesive bonding glue").
-You should pay special attention not allow the edges to overlap, or the fibres of the grass to get entangled within the tape.
+For this task, it is common practice to use turf joining tape (or, if attaching to a hard surface, "two-part adhesive bonding glue").
+You should pay special attention not to allow the edges to overlap or the fibres of the grass to get entangled within the tape.

 You must also be extremely careful to make sure there are no visible gaps between roll sections.
 To create an invisible seam, special attention and care should be used when cutting the edges to ensure a straight and clean line.
 This is accomplished with the use of a brand-new sharp Stanley knife blade.